snes9xgit/snes9x/win32/docs/readme-windows.txt

 DirectSound capable sound card.

 Certain games use added hardware which will require a faster machine.
-The specs listed above is the minimum to use Snes9x in any playable form.
+The specs listed above are the minimum to use Snes9x in any playable form.
 It is recommended that you get a semi-modern machine with a 800MHz CPU if you want good results.
 A 1GHz CPU is recommended for those that want a near perfect experience.